ibexa/documentation-developer/docs/guide/basket/basket_templates.md

 </form>
 ```

-You can add more than one product to the basket (e.g. in a product list) by using the index:
+You can add more than one product to the basket (for example, in a product list) by using the index:

 ```
 ses_basket[0]